Pâ Solar Power Station

-Pâ Solar Power Station, is a 30 MW solar power plant, under construction in Burkina Faso.
+Pâ Solar Power Station, is a 30 MW solar power plant in Burkina Faso.
+The power station was commercially commissioned in December 2023.

 Location

 The power station is located in the Pâ Department of Balé Province, near the town of Pâ, in southwestern Burkina Faso.
 Pâ is approximately 44 km, by road, southwest of the town of Boromo, the provincial headquarters.
 This is about 222 km by road southwest of Ouagadougou, the capital and largest city of Burkina Faso.

 Overview

-The power station has a capacity of 30 megawatts, which will be sold directly to Société Nationale d'électricité du Burkina Faso (SONABEL), the electric utility company of Burkina Faso, for integration in the national electricity grid.
+The power station has a capacity of 30 megawatts, which is sold directly to Société Nationale d'électricité du Burkina Faso (SONABEL), the electric utility company of Burkina Faso, for integration in the national electricity grid.
 The developers of the power station have signed a 25-year power purchase agreement with SONABEL.
-After twenty-five years, ownership of he power station will revert to the Government of Burkina Faso.
+After twenty-five years, ownership of the power station will revert to the Government of Burkina Faso.

 The power station sits on 35 ha of land, and comprises 25,000 solar panels.
 The energy generated is sufficient to supply 150,000 customers.